Canadian Lines of Credit for Bad Credit

 This line of credit is easier to get than many other lines of credit in Canada because this product is intended to be a payday loan alternative for emergency funding.
 Mogo is open to financing borrowers with a credit score of at least 600.
 You can also apply if your income is more than $35,000/year.

-This line of credit can be easy to get, but with such a high interest rate, make sure you pay off the amount you borrow as fast as possible.
+While this line of credit may be easy to get, with such a high interest rate, it’s best to apply only if absolutely necessary, and ensure that you pay off the amount borrowed as quickly as possible.

 Go to site